 And it was really interesting to see, it was really amazing because I was not aware of the 504 sit-in movement.
 It was mainly around the 25 day sit-in at the San Francisco Department of Health, Education and Welfare, that was in 1977 and that was a moment where they pushed hard for that right, equal rights.

 For people who are disabled and that became a big thing.
 It rolled and rolled and rolled and it really, really was amazing to watch.
 I don’t want to go to much detail about the actual legislation of that sit in.

 So it’s called the 504 because there is a section 504 of a law that they wanted to make sure that’s it’s going to implement it and this is where, in 1977, they demanded federal regulation to guarantee civil rights for the disabled.

 That was the moment where thought, this needs to happen.
 It also became kind of a catalyst to the disability acts as well in America and that was a turning point as well.

 Again, not a solution because it doesn’t mean that it provides everyone the solution that they’re looking for because it’s still ongoing, even today, it still needs to be implemented.

 It still needs to be done better, because you can kind of get away with it but, again, that was the moment where people really started to be vocal about it.

 And even from my own personal perspective, I got emotional.
 At first, I was confused.
 Why am I getting emotional?
 Because, really, the big focus of it was for those who are wheelchair users.
 That was the main, main focus but then, there were obvious signs of sign language interpreters.

-Obviously, d/Deaf and hard of hearing people there as well and, they were brought in now and then.
+Obviously, deaf and hard of hearing people there as well and, they were brought in now and then.
 Especially during times where they needed to communicate from afar.